 There is no clear target audience and prerequisites to reading the book seem to be even the slightest interest in either philosophy or ancient history, or just an open mind.
 Those searching to fill in the gaps that mindful colouring in cannot provide, may do well to start here and let inclination guide you.
 Impulses to read wider, with greater zeal and specificity are a side effect catered for in the well sign posted and generous Further Reading list.
 As with other academically structured texts the Reference section is extensive but accessible with insight and care delivered with consistent vivacity.

 So, best read on a slow Sunday for a lingering insightful and vaguely smug feeling all week in the short term.
 In the long term a potential gateway to a global community of Stoics and a relatively unfettered mentality to be going on with.

 John Sellars is a philosophy lecturer at Royal Holloway, University of London, and a visiting research fellow at King’s College London.
 He has written two books on Stoicism, The Art of Living (2003) and Stoicism (2006).

 ‘Stoic Week’ is an annual public event inviting members of the international community to live like a Stoic for a week, with a view to improve overall wellbeing; this is supported and lead by the team at www.modernstoicism.com .
 This year’s ‘Stoic Week’ is taking place around a month after the publication of this book from October 7.

-Lessons in Stoicism, published by Penguin books, is due out on September 5.
+Out 5th September 2019, published by Penguin books.
 It will be available from October Books in Portswood Road, Southampton, and other bookshops.